percona/pxc-docs/docs/howtos/centos_howto.md

-# Configuring Percona XtraDB Cluster on CentOS
+# Configure Percona XtraDB Cluster on CentOS

 This tutorial describes how to install and configure three Percona XtraDB Cluster nodes on CentOS 7 servers, using the packages from Percona repositories.

 * Node 1